-The first is a very atmospheric black and white shot by Elektrojänis taken 072012 and the second is a very cool shot taken through trees by ConnectIrmeli on 101913.
+The first is a very cool shot taken through trees by ConnectIrmeli on 101913 and the second is a very atmospheric black and white shot by Elektrojänis taken 072012.
 Both are displayed here under CC 2.0

 And the great photography in Espoo continues unabated!
 Marko Saari held a photo shoot at the WeeGee Futuro 070212.
 The photos feature superb photography by Marko, the Futuro and beautiful model Mona.
 Two of these great photographs are displayed below with Marko's permission and you can check out the full set here.

-In addition a video below was made during the shoot; it provides an interesting insight into the shoot itself and also features some cool footage of the Futuro.
-You can check out a hi-res version of the video on Vimeo here.
+In addition the video below was made during the shoot; it provides an interesting insight into the shoot itself and also features some cool footage of the Futuro.
+The original of the video can be found on Vimeo here.

-With this Futuro being on display and open to the public there are many many photographs around the web and I had not intended to add any more but then I saw an awesome set on Flickr by Christophe Brutel taken 090212.
+With this Futuro being on display and open to the public there are many many photographs around the web and we had not intended to add any more but then we saw an awesome set on Flickr by Christophe Brutel taken 090212.

 With Christophe's permission some of these are shown below but make sure to follow the link and check out the whole set.
-There are some cool interior shots and I particularly like the photos taken using the spherical filter [my description - I am sure there is a correct technical name for that type of filter but not being a photographer I have no idea what it is].
-The first photo is probably my favorite Futuro photo.
+There are some cool interior shots and we particularly like the photos taken using the spherical filter (our description - we are sure there is a correct technical name for that type of filter but not being photographers we have no idea what it is).
+The first photo is probably our favorite Futuro photo.

 aboturku posted this great video of the WeeGee Futuro which showcases some of the photographs and other items accompanying the exhibit and features great footage of both the exterior and interior of the Futuro.

 The set of eight images below shows the Futuro as it goes through the reconstruction and refurbishment process.
-These pictures are reproduced here with the kind permission of Marko Home, the Producer of the WeeGee Futuro Exhibtion and editor of the definitive Futuro Book "Futuro".
+These pictures are reproduced here with the kind permission of Marko Home, the Producer of the WeeGee Futuro Exhibtion and editor of the definitive Futuro Book "Futuro: Tomorrow's House from Yesterday".
 You can find the original posting of these images by Marko on the WeeGee Futuro House Facebook Page where you will also find some commentary to go along with the images.

-Another really cool photo of the Futuro reflected in the windows of the Exhibition Center was taken by Cidoc12 Helsinki on 050812.
-While similar in many ways to the featured image above this photo is equally impressive and offers a slightly different perspective on the subject.
-This image is displayed with permission.
+Another really cool photo of the Futuro reflected in the windows of the Exhibition Center was taken by Cidoc12 Helsinki on 050812 and is displayed with permission.

 Among the many visitors to the exhibition in Espoo has been lwsdm who visited on 061212 and took this marvellous set of photos reproduced here under CC 2.0.

-The WeeGee website [Dead - see pdf here] indicates that the restored Futuro will be open to the public 050812 through 091612.
+The WeeGee website indicates that the restored Futuro will be open to the public 050812 through 091612.
 Running in tandem will be screenings of Mika Taanila's film "Futuro - A New Stance for Tomorrow" along with Group Tours and talks by Futuro experts.
-Further details can be found on the WeeGee site here [Dead - see pdf here].
-Futuro 001 will then stay on site and will be open to the public again in the summer of 2013.
+Further details can be found on the WeeGee site here.
+Futuro #001 will then stay on site and will be open to the public again in the summer of 2013.

 There are some great photographs of the Futuro on the WeeGee Futuro House Facebook Page and in particlular there are some great shots of the Futuro in various stages of construction.

-The WeeGee Exposition Center is located at Ahertajantie 5, 02100 Espoo, Finland; I have not added any maps at this time since I can find no imagery recent enough to show the Futuro on site.
+The WeeGee Exhibition Center is located at Ahertajantie 5, 02100 Espoo, Finland; we have not added any maps at this time since we can find no imagery recent enough to show the Futuro on site.

-Futuro 001 has been owned by TV celebrity Matti Kuusla since its manufacture.
-It is worth noting that despite the 001 numbering this was not the first Futuro manufactured - the prototype was numbered 000 and that Futuro has been fully restored and is on display at the Museum Boijmans Van Beuningen in Rotterdam, Netherlands.
+Futuro #001 has been owned by TV celebrity Matti Kuusla since its manufacture.
+It is worth noting that despite #001 numbering this was not the first Futuro manufactured - the prototype was #000 and that Futuro has been fully restored and is on display at the Museum Boijmans Van Beuningen in Rotterdam, Netherlands.
 The Futuro has spent its life on a lakeside property in Hirvensalmi where, mainly because it has never had an electrical supply, it has been only used in a very limited way.